mooreCS65/mooreCS65.github.io/email_tips.md

 ## What _not_ to do:
 Here is an example of an email that is not very helpful.
 See if you can spot what Timmy did wrong:

 ![A screenshot of an email that does not meet the guidelines above](/bad_email_new.png)

 ## What to do:
 Here is an example of an email that includes all of the above.
+Please note that you should use the actual TA's email address, as ImTheCCS167TA@drake.edu is not a real email address, the TA is currently TBD, so I haven't included the real email.

 ![A screenshot of an email that meets the above guidelines](/good_email_new.png)